Benediction

 That is a big deal because I don’t just relate to God as Nancy DeMoss Wolgemuth.
 Yes, I do, and yes, I am His, and yes, I am in Christ, and all these blessings are mine.
 But if you are in the Father, Son, and Holy Spirit, and the Father, Son, and Holy Spirit is in you, then we are one with each other.

-As God has extended grace and love and fellowship—the three things He promises to us in this benediction—to all of us as His people; so we leave our fellowship, our times of worship, our times together as believers, and we go out into the world to extend the grace and the love and the fellowship of God to one another.
+These blessings that come down from our Trinitarian God, our Triune God, to us are ones that we enjoy as one Body in Christ.
+As God has extended grace and love and fellowship, so we leave our fellowship, our times of worship, our times together as believers, and we go out into the world to extend the grace and the love and the fellowship of God to one another.
 But also, we extend that to the rest of the world that desperately needs the grace and the love and the fellowship of Father, Son, and Holy Spirit.

 There’s a grandness.
 There’s a greatness.
 There’s a sweetness.
-There’s a majesty about this benediction because it ties us in to the Triune Father, Son, and Holy Spirit.
+There’s a majesty about this benediction because it ties us in to the triune Father, Son, and Holy Spirit.
 It makes us recipients of His grace, love, and fellowship.
 It makes us together in union with Father, Son, and Holy Spirit, recipients of His grace, His love, His fellowship.
 And together we’re sent out into the world to dispense His grace, His love, and His fellowship to the world that desperately needs that.

 So I want to take a few moments here just to unpack the three gifts that are promised in this benediction.

 First, “the grace of the Lord Jesus Christ.”
 That word charis is a word that means “favor, a gift, graciousness, bounty, liberality, the generosity of Christ toward us”—the grace of the Lord Jesus Christ.
-These are benefits that He has bestowed upon us.
-He is the Benefactor.
-We are the beneficiaries of His amazing grace.

 So as you go into the year ahead: May the grace of the Lord Jesus Christ be with you all.